Clicky

 Set the mood for a Sunday reset.

-Turn on your favorite music, or use this playlist I made you for your reset day.
+Turn on your favorite music, or use I made you for your reset day.
 Light a few candles and redefine what Sunday means to you.
 If you tend to use Sunday or another day off to catch up and get ahead, use a reset to be more intentional about how you want to navigate the week ahead.

 Make space to reset.